cerb/cerb.github.io/_guides/developers/run-webdriver-tests.md

 </code>
 </pre>

-By default, WebDriver will attempt to run the tests in the Safari browser.
+By default, WebDriver will attempt to run the tests in the Chrome browser.
 You can choose a different browser by uncommenting only one of these lines:

 <pre>
 <code class="language-php">
 // Pick one:
+//$capabilities = DesiredCapabilities::phantomjs();
-$capabilities = DesiredCapabilities::safari();
+//$capabilities = DesiredCapabilities::safari();
 //$capabilities = DesiredCapabilities::firefox();
-//$capabilities = DesiredCapabilities::chrome();
+$capabilities = DesiredCapabilities::chrome();
 </code>
 </pre>